continuouspipe/continuouspipe/documentation/content/faq/how-do-I-get-the-deployed-endpoint-address-for-a-service.md

 ---
-title: How do I get the deployed endpoint address for a service?
+title: "Configuration: How do I get the deployed endpoint address for a service?"
 menu:
   main:
     parent: 'faq'